 - a.
 No new buildings, structures, or other development shall be permitted unless the applicant demonstrates that the site cannot be developed without such encroachment into the flood protection setback and the encroachment is the minimum necessary after consideration of varying other siting standards such as side, front, and rear setbacks from lot lines. - b.
-Disturbance of natural vegetation shall be minimized and any disturbance allowed shall be stabilized with vegetative cover.
+Disturbance of natural vegetation shall be minimized and any disturbance allowed shall be stabilized with vegetative cover. - c.
 Public works and temporary construction may be permitted.

-3. Development that Affects Flood-Carrying Capacity of Nontidal Waters of the State New structures and fillcritical and essential facilities shall not be permitted in floodways.
-(1) b.
-Replacement structures shall be located to minimize encroachment into the New development and shall not be permitted in thea floodway where alternatives when alternative locations exist outside the floodway.
-Before a permit may be issued for new Development in Designated Floodways: (1) For proposed development in the that will encroach into a designated floodway, an Section 76.3.5.a.7 requires the applicant shall to submit an evaluation of alternatives analysis to such encroachment, including different uses of the site or the portion of the site within the floodway, and minimization of such encroachment.
-This requirement does not apply to fences that do not block the flow of floodwaters or trap debris.
-(2) Proposed development in a designated floodway may be permitted only if: (a) The applicant has been issued a permit by MDE; and (b) The applicant has developed hydrologic and hydraulic engineering analyses and technical data prepared by a licensed professional engineer reflecting such changes, and the analyses, which demonstrates that: shall be submitted to the Floodplain Administrator, demonstrate that the proposed activity will not result in any increase in the base flood elevation; or No reasonable alternatives exist outside 1 (c) If the floodway; Encroachment in analyses demonstrate that the floodway is the minimum necessary; The development will withstand the 100 year flood without significant damage; and
+3. Development that Affects Flood-Carrying Capacity of Nontidal Waters of the State

+- a.
+New structures and critical and essential facilities shall not be permitted in floodways. - b.
+Replacement structures shall be located to minimize encroachment into the floodway and shall not be permitted in a floodway when alternative locations exist outside the floodway. - c.
+Development in Designated Floodways: - (1) For proposed development that will encroach into a designated floodway, Section 76.3.5.a.7 requires the applicant to submit an evaluation of alternatives to such encroachment, including different uses of the site or the portion of the site within the floodway, and minimization of such encroachment.
+This requirement does not apply to fences that do not block the flow of floodwaters or trap debris. - (2) Proposed development in a designated floodway may be permitted only if: - (a) The applicant has been issued a permit by MDE; and - (b) The applicant has developed hydrologic and hydraulic engineering analyses and technical data prepared by a licensed professional engineer reflecting such changes, and the analyses, which shall be submitted to the Floodplain Administrator, demonstrate that the proposed activity will not result in any increase in the base flood elevation; or - (c) If the analyses demonstrate that the proposed activities will result in an increase in the base flood elevation, the applicant has obtained a Conditional Letter of Map Revision and a Letter of Map Revision from FEMA upon completion of the project.
+Submittal requirements and fees shall be the responsibility of the applicant. - d.
+Development that Includes the Placement of Fill in Nontidal Waters of the State: